Train Clustering Model

 In Column Set, select the columns from the dataset to use in building clusters.
 Be sure to select columns that make good features: for example, avoid using IDs or other columns that have unique values, or columns that have all the same values.

 If a label is available, you can either use it as a feature, or leave it out.

 Select the option, Check for append or uncheck for result only, if you want to output the training data together with the new cluster label.

 If you deselect this option, only the cluster assignments are output.

-Run the experiment, or click the Train Clustering Model module and select Run Selected.
+Submit the pipeline, or click the Train Clustering Model module and select Run Selected.

 After training has completed: